 Two more good meals in DC, last night at graffiato, the top chef personality mike Isabella’s inventive Italian small plates and pizza joint near gallery Place.
 And tonight superb crab cakes at legal seafood in Reagan national airport.
 Plane is filling up again so signing off.

-we were glad to have our bags when our planned two hour layover in Toronto outbound evaporated as we were sat on the runway at Chicago’s O’Hare.
+We were glad to have our bags when our planned two-hour layover in Toronto outbound evaporated as we were sat on the runway at Chicago’s O’Hare.
 At one point it looked like we would have to wait two hours to fly to Toronto (we didn’t find out until later that a storm had shut down the airport) but fortunately our delay ended up being one hour.
-We ran thru the airport, went thru some sort of expedited Canadian customs and easily made our 10 pm connecting flight.
+We ran through the airport, went through some sort of expedited Canadian customs and easily made our 10 p.m. connecting flight.
 (Phew!
-If we had missed that flight we would have had to stay overnight in Toronto and wait til 4:30 pm for a flight to Newark and then get an 8pm flight to Lisbon.)
+If we had missed that flight we would have had to stay overnight in Toronto and wait until 4:30 pm for a flight to Newark and then get an 8 pm flight to Lisbon.)

-it was Canadian travelers we met in Toronto outbound who told us that on our return trip, we would be able to go through U.S. Customs in Toronto, before catching out next flight to Houston, which was a relief since we had a two hour layover in Toronto but only an hour layover in Houston (which means we would probably miss our flight to Des Moines if we had to go through customs there).
+It was Canadian travelers whom we met in Toronto outbound who told us that on our return trip we would be able to go through U.S. Customs in Toronto, before catching out next flight to Houston.
+This was a relief since we had a two-hour layover in Toronto but only an hour layover in Houston (which means we would probably miss our flight to Des Moines if we had to go through customs there).
 I couldn’t get anyone to confirm this from the airlines but it is in fact what happened.
 Phew!

 meanwhile the air canada planes there and back were old and cramped with NO movie screens.
 The only option was to use our laptops (or rent one) and get movies via an airline app.
 Huh?

 Flowers from the downtown Des Moines farmers market.
 It’s summer!